admonkey/mediasite/README.md

       but you will have to change the references to the files in the code manually.
   - As a sub-node of the root of a web server host. (www.example.com/path/to/folder/WebSite)
   - As an alias to a folder on a web server host. (www.example.com/~username/path/to/folder/WebSite)
-    - There is a bug with the way this is currently setup.
+    - <a name="bug_alias"></a>There is a bug with the way this is currently setup.
 No two folders can have the same name between
       the alias path from host root to site root, and the server root to WebSite root.
       For example, the following configuration breaks because `web` is the name of a folder in both paths:
       - Host document root files are located at `/var/www/folder3/html` visible at (www.example.com)